Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java-remote/README.md

 <!-- START DESCRIPTION lightstreamer-example-reusablemetadata-adapter-java-remote -->

-**NOTE: At this stage, the Remote Java Adapter SDK, which is required to run this demo, is not yet distributed.
-Get in touch with Lightstreamer support if interested in a preview.**

 This project includes a simple full implementation of Remote Metadata Adapter in Java made available as sample for inspiration and/or extension.

 ## LiteralBasedProvider Metadata Adapter